jwt/ruby-jwe/README.md

 # In this case we add a copyright line to the headers (it can be anything you like
 # just remember it is plaintext).
-encrypted = JWE.encrypt(payload, key, headers: { copyright: 'This is my stuff!
-All rights reserved' }) puts encrypted
+encrypted = JWE.encrypt(payload, key, copyright: 'This is my stuff!
+All rights reserved') puts encrypted
 ```